NiryoRobotics/roscon-2025/workshop/workshop_quality_check_manager/hg_biermann_report.md

 ### Raspberry side

 The client had some requirements about performances.
 That's why they asked us to create an interactive interface that can display the internal state of the whole system.
-As I wanted my client to have the best experience possible, that is to say : a performative, free to use and lightweight, python based HCI.
-Hence, I obviously typed into google, "Best HCI python 2025 free download no virus no toolbars" and found this gem :
+As I wanted my client to have the best experience possible, that is to say : a performative, free to use and lightweight, HMI.
+Hence, I obviously typed into google, "Best HMI 2025 free download no virus no toolbars" and found this gem :

 `hmi_standard.py`